ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (i) Update

-On receiving a request to update a Document Category with the input parameters (code, name, descr, lang_code and is_active) the system update the Document Category in the Document Category DB for the Code received
+On receiving a request to update a Document Category with the input parameters (code, name, descr, lang_code and is_active), the system update the Document Category in the Document Category DB for the Code received
 1. Validates if all required input parameters have been received as listed below for each specific request
 * code - character (36) - Mandatory
 * name - character (64) - Mandatory